Web Update Wizard - FAQ

 You have the option to use WebUpdateSvc4.exe as a standard Windows executable and get the same functionality as in Windows Service mode.
 The only exception is that a Service runs in the SYSTEM security context, whereas launching WebUpdateSvc4.exe as a simple executable means it runs in the security context of the logged on user.
 This may or may not be an issue for you, depending on whether the logged on user has sufficient security rights to perform the file updates in your server update script.

-To use WebUpdateSvc4.exe as an application all you need to do is append the text[AsApp] to the URL you pass to the Web Update Wizard through the exported WebUpdate() function or the command line you pass to wuwstub.exe.
+To use WebUpdateSvc4.exe as an application all you need to do is append the text[AsApp] to the URL you pass to the Software Update Wizard through the exported WebUpdate() function or the command line you pass to wuwstub.exe.

 Top

 Visual C++ Version 6.0 with the Microsoft Foundation Class libraries.
-PowerProgrammer also develops in Visual Studio 2005 using the latest C++/MFC but in order to minimise the installation overhead of the Web Update Wizard we have decided to continue developing in VC6, as most computers already have the dependent Microsoft Dlls already installed.
+PowerProgrammer also develops in Visual Studio 2005 using the latest C++/MFC but in order to minimise the installation overhead of the Software Update Wizard we have decided to continue developing in VC6, as most computers already have the dependent Microsoft Dlls already installed.

 Top